 \end{thm*}

 The majority of this paper is thus devoted to this proof.
 We will recapitulate the major ideas of the proof, as well as the structure of the paper, in the penultimate section of the introduction.

-\subsubsection{A relative 2-nerve}
+\subsection{A relative 2-nerve}

 Although it is desirable to have a bicategorical Grothendieck construction that works in the most the general context possible, many practical applications make use of those $\infty$-bicategories which arise as scaled nerves of strict 2-categories.
-We provide a version of the Grothendieck construction better suited to this particular situation in the appendix.
+We provide a version of the Grothendieck construction better suited to this particular situation in the final section of this paper.
 In this context, we define an explicit version $\bbchi_\CC$ of the unstraightening functor over $\Nsc(\CC)$, which we call the \emph{relative 2-nerve}.

 \begin{thm*}[\autoref{cor:relative2}] Let $\mathbb{C}$ be an strict 2-category.
 Then there is a Quillen equivalence